Anomaly-free scale symmetry and gravity

-This procedure leads to an impression that the natural extension of the conformal invariance to curved space-time is the Weyl symmetry.
+This procedure leads to the impression that the natural extension of the conformal invariance to curved space-time is the Weyl symmetry.
 However, the Weyl symmetry happened to be anomalous \cite{Duff:1993wm}.
 The reason why this is the case is based on a simple counting of the available Diff-invariant operators.
 For $D=4$, and for four derivatives, these are: $R^2$, $R_{\mu\nu}R^{\mu\nu}$, $W^2=W_{\mu\nu\rho\sigma}W^{\mu\nu\rho\sigma}$, and $\bb R$, where $R$ is the scalar curvature, $R_{\mu\nu}$ and $W_{\mu\nu\rho\sigma}$ are the Ricci and Weyl tensors respectively.
-Out of these four operators, $\bb R$ is a full derivative and thus it cannot be used for construction of the conformal action in flat space, $W^2$ is Weyl-invariant and thus it does not lead to any non-trivial scalar action, whereas the combination $E_4=R_{\mu\nu\rho\sigma}R^{\mu\nu\rho\sigma}-4R_{\mu\nu}R^{\mu\nu}+R^2$ is the Euler density which is a surface term.
-In other words, only one operator, say $R^2$, can be used for the generation of the conformally invariant action, meaning that one out of the two operators defined in (\ref{4der}) will be missing (it appears to be $Q_1$).
+Out of these four operators, $\bb R$ is a full derivative and thus it cannot be used for construction of the conformal action in flat space, $W^2$ is Weyl-invariant and thus it does not lead to any non-trivial scalar action, whereas the combination $E_4=R_{\mu\nu\rho\sigma}R^{\mu\nu\rho\sigma}-4R_{\mu\nu}R^{\mu\nu}+R^2$ is the Euler density which is a surface term\footnote{See \cite{Yale:2011usf} for discussion how the invariant $\sqrt{-g}E_4$ can be represented as a total derivative in 4 dimensions.}.

-In $D=4$ only one conformally invariant operator, containing four derivatives - $Q_1$ - is failed to be constructed by the procedure outlined above.
+In $D=4$ only one conformally invariant operator, containing four derivatives - $Q_1$ - failed to be constructed by the above procedure.
+However, as it follows from the a-theorem \cite{Komargodski:2011vj} this operator must be present in the effective action of the dilaton obtained in any unitary theory.
 All CI operators containing 2 derivatives, as well as 6 and more derivatives can be found in this way.
 A similar story happens in higher even dimensions $D=2k,~k\geq 2$, namely the CI operators $\tau\bb^k\tau$ cannot be derived from local Diff-invariant pure gravity action, because of the existence of topological Euler densities in $2k$-dimensional space.
 (However, {\em non-local} operators providing the Weyl invariant action can be constructed \cite{Fradkin:1983tg, Antoniadis:1991fa}.)
 This makes it clear that the extension of the flat space CI to the curved space cannot be the Weyl symmetry if the dimension of space-time is even and the locality of the action is imposed.